istio/istio.io/content/blog/2018/data-plane-setup/index.md

     .....
 {{< /text >}}

-As is seen from the output, the state of `istio-init` is terminated with reason completed.
-The only two containers running are the main application container and the istio-proxy.
+As seen in the output, the `State` of the `istio-init` container is `Terminated` with the `Reason` being `Completed`.
+The only two containers running are the main application `demo-red` container and the `istio-proxy` container.

 ### Automatic injection

-Most of the times, you don’t want to manually inject a sidecar (using the `istioctl` command) every time you deploy an application, but would prefer that istio automatically inject the sidecar to your pod.
-This is a recommended approach and for this to work, all you need to do is to label the namespace where you are deploying the app with `istio-injection=enabled`.
+Most of the times, you don’t want to manually inject a sidecar every time you deploy an application, using the `istioctl` command, but would prefer that Istio automatically inject the sidecar to your pod.
+This is the recommended approach and for it to work, all you need to do is to label the namespace where you are deploying the app with `istio-injection=enabled`.

-Once done, any pod that you deploy in that namespace would have the sidecar injected automatically.
-In the following example, the sidecar would automatically get injected in the pods deployed in the istio-dev namespace.
+Once labeled, Istio injects the sidecar automatically for any pod you deploy in that namespace.
+In the following example, the sidecar gets automatically injected in the deployed pods in the `istio-dev` namespace.

 {{< text bash >}}
 $ kubectl get namespaces --show-labels